 Find Debian packages installed from removed source

-Sometimes you add a temporary APT source to /etc/apt/sources.list
+Sometimes you add a temporary APT source to /etc/apt/sources.list, install same packages and remove the repository again.

-file directly, which you copied by hand to your environment.
+Or you install some .deb file directly, which you copied by hand to your environment.

 Here is some handy shell command, to find those packages, which are